Chatham in Kent, England, United Kingdom

 Location.
-51° 23.807′ N, 0° 31.794′ E. Marker is in Chatham, England, in Kent.
+51° 23.807′ N, 0° 31.795′ E. Marker is in Chatham, England, in Kent.
 Marker can be reached from the intersection of Western Avenue and Main Gate Road, on the left when traveling north.
-Touch for map.
+Located in Historic Touch for map.
 Marker is in this post office area: Chatham, England ME4 4TZ, United Kingdom.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-South Mast Pond, 1696 (here, next to this marker); Brunel Saw Mill Canal Lock, 1812-14 (here, next to this marker); Mast Houses & Mould Loft No. 1 Smithery, 1808 (about 90 meters away, measured in a direct line); Timber Seasoning Sheds, 1774 (about 90 meters away); Propeller, RFA Reliant, c.1954 (about 90 meters away); Plate Bending Rolls, 1913 (about 90 meters away); Steam Hammer, 1955 (about 120 meters away).
+North Mast Pond, 1702 (here, next to this marker); Brunel Saw Mill Canal Lock, 1812-14 (here, next to this marker); Mast Houses & Mould Loft (a few steps from this marker); No. 1 Smithery, 1808 (about 90 meters away, measured in a direct line); Timber Seasoning Sheds, 1774 (about 90 meters away); Propeller, RFA Reliant, c.1954 (about 90 meters away); Plate Bending Rolls, 1913 (about 90 meters away); Steam Hammer, 1955 (about 120 meters away).
 Touch for a list and map of all markers in Chatham.